katievigil/onehealth-virus/README.md

 metagenomic sequencing of viruses from mussels, oysters, seawater and marine mammals.

 Publication Title:
-Metagenomic analysis of viruses associated with bivalves, environmental water and marine mammals using a nanopore end-to-end sequencing workflow to address One Health surveillance
+Metagenomic characterization of viral communities across coastal matrices highlights bivalves as integrative sentinel hosts within a One Health framework